z0nathan/ASLnumberRecognitionproject/README.md

 Importance of stratificaiton  --for trouble shooting

-simplifying the problem  --lower cost to iterate entire procee to solve problem..
+simplifying the problem  --lower cost to iterate entire process to solve problem..

 ![image](https://github.com/user-attachments/assets/a1ae76ab-b776-4f67-92c4-dd7b54571a53)